 These unauthorized usage activities place extra risks on the equipment—increasing the chances of equipment theft or failure.
 And, without GPS asset tracking, they can be difficult to prove.
 However, with rental equipment GPS tracking systems, it is possible to get live updates on the status of your rental assets—as well as maintain an inventory tracking spreadsheet with vital data that can be used to identify if unauthorized usage of equipment occurs.

 For example, GPS tracking systems with diagnostics capabilities can help you track information such as equipment activation times, engine statistics, and asset locations so you know whether the renter is abiding by the terms of the rental agreement.
 If the renter is using the asset in an unauthorized manner, then you can use the recorded tracking device data to prove it and confront the renter so they have an opportunity to change their behavior.

 5. Improving Data and Reporting

-Even if renters aren’t using their rented equipment in an unauthorized manner, the data collection capabilities of GPS rental equipment tracking devices can still be invaluable.
-With this data, you can optimize your asset maintenance scheduling with ease as your equipment nears specific maintenance milestones.
+Even if renters aren’t using their rented equipment unauthorized, the data collection capabilities of GPS rental equipment tracking devices can still be invaluable.
+With this data, you can easily optimize your asset maintenance scheduling as your equipment nears specific maintenance milestones.
 This helps to minimize overall maintenance costs by helping you focus on preventative maintenance rather than costlier emergency maintenance—which also helps improve ROI by minimizing costs.

 With GPS rental equipment tracking devices, you also can track when specific assets are accessed remotely with startup/motion alerts that let you get detailed information about how certain assets are being used.